annaduan09/musa-5000-assignment-1/Assignment1.md

 ## Additional Analyses
 ### Stepwise regression
+A regression method from data mining, stepwise regression selects predictors based on which ones generate the smallest value of the Akaike Information Criterion (AIC), a measure of the relative quality of statistical models.
+Although stepwise regression provides a streamlined method of optimizing a regression model, there is no guarantee that the model will be optimized in any specific sense.
+It also yields a single final model when there may be multiple equally good ones.
+Stepwise regression also does not take into account any underlying theory regarding predictor variables, so important variables may be excluded in the optimization process.
+In this study, we employ stepwise regression as a validation method for our model.

 ### K-fold cross validation
+In $k$-fold cross validation of a regression model, the set of observations is randomly divided into $k$ folds of approximately equal size.
+The 1st fold is taken out as a validation test set and the model is fitted on the remaining $k-1$ folds, which comprise the training set.
+The mean squared error (MSE) is calculated for the 1st fold.
+This process is repeated $k$ times with a different fold as the test set each time, generating $k$ estimates of MSE.

+The $k$-fold root mean squared error (RMSE) is an estimate of the magnitude of a typical residual, and it is used to compare different models -- the best model is the one with the lowest $k$-fold RMSE.
+It is calculated by taking the mean of MSEs across folds ($k$-fold MSE), then taking the square root of that value.

+In this study, we set $k=5$.

 ## Software
 All analysis in this study was completed using R language packages in RStudio.